Spring 2016 First-Time Freshman Advising Checklist

 - Review the online University Catalog prior to your advising session.
 The Catalog describes every major, all courses CSUN offers, and provides vital information about academic policies and University rules.

-- Browse the Schedule of Classes and use Schedule Planner.
-Learn about Class Search, Schedule Planner, myNorthridge and the SOLAR Student Center with the How To Guides.
+- Browse the Schedule of Classes and use Registration Planner.
+Learn about Class Search, Registration Planner, myNorthridge and the SOLAR Student Center with the How To Guides.
 For registration calendars and more, see the Registration Calendar.

 - Pay your tuition and other fees on time.
 Payment is due when you register for classes, but no later than the deadlines published in the Fee Payment Schedule.
 Due dates vary by registration date.
 If you do not pay on time, you will be disenrolled from courses.
 Get details on tuition and other fees, payment due dates, installment plans and more at University Cash Services.
 If you are a financial aid recipient, see the anticipated aid tutorial.